imaginando/imaginando.github.io/lk/matrix.md

 ![LK Matrix Module clip composer](/lk/images/matrix/clip-composer.png)

-The Composer view displays a Piano Roll environment which allows you to edit the contents of the midi clips.
+The Composer view displays a Piano Roll environment which allows you to edit the contents of the MIDI clips.
 Composer will always reflect the selected clip on the clip grid.
 The selected clip is the intersection between the selected track and select scene.
 On Live mode there are however a few exceptions, per instance, when you have a return track or the master track selected.
 In this case, composer will keep showing you the last selected clip.
 If that last position does not have a clip or the clip is audio, it will state that composer is not available.

 The composer features a toolbar across the top with the following functions:

-- **LISTEN** - determines if the midi note will be sent and heard when you touch the composer piano roll (track must be armed).
+- **LISTEN** - determines if the MIDI note will be sent and heard when you touch the composer piano roll (track must be armed).
 - **DELETE** - deletes the currently selected clip.
 - **DUPLICATE** - duplicates the selected note or the selected group of notes.
 - **SNAP ON/OFF** - toggles the grid snap on or off.
 - **Q** - Quantizes the start of selected notes
 - **GRID RESOLUTION** - Defines the resolution of the grid.
 - **CLIP SIZE** - displays the clip's size in bars
 - **CLIP PLAY** - playback the selected clip.
 - **CLIP STOP** - stops the current clip playback.
 - **CLIP LOOPING** - determines the looping state of the clip
 - **ZOOM FIT** - automatically adjusts the viewport display to show all the notes in the clip.
 If the clip is empty, this button sets a predefined viewport
 - **VIEWPORT NAVIGATOR** - Navigate/zoom horizontally through the clip
 - **PROPERTIES** - Open the clip properties panel

 ### Properties Panel

 ![LK Matrix Module clip composer properties panel](/lk/images/matrix/clip-composer-properties-panel.png)